 The Certified LeSS Practitioner course is an in-depth course covering the LeSS principles, framework and rules, and guides.
 It provides essential information for adopting and improving LeSS to your product development group.
 The course contains an overview of LeSS, stories on LeSS adoptions, exercises and extensive LeSS Q&A to ensure we discuss the topics most of interest to the participants.
 The organization structure in which most of us operate today can be quite an obstacle to respond adequately to a fast-changing business environment.
 In fact, traditional organization structures are not designed to deal with a Volatile, Uncertain, Complex and Ambiguous (VUCA) world.
 This leads to employees feeling disengaged from their companies, and to companies being outpaced by their competition.

 The Certified LeSS Practitioner course is for anyone who is involved in a LeSS effort.
 Basic Scrum knowledge is expected and can be achieved by attending a Certified Scrum Master or a Professional Scrum Master course, or thoroughly reading Scrum introduction material such as the Scrum Primer and practicing Scrum.

 Characteristics of the Learners

 The main audience is anyone involved in agile adoption including coaches, leaders, developers, Scrum Masters, and Product Owners.
-Managers in product development groups who are interested in expanding their knowledge on various agile scaling approaches.
+Managers in product development groups who are interested in expanding their knowledge of various agile scaling approaches.

 The course is three days.
-The first day has the focus on the LeSS Overview, the LeSS Principles and organizational aspects.
-The second day focuses on managing the product development with Definition of Done, role of the Product Owner and how (line) managements role changes in LeSS.
+The first day has the focus on the LeSS Overview, the LeSS Principles, and organizational aspects.
+The second day focuses on managing the product development with Definition of Done, the role of the Product Owner and how (line) managements role changes in LeSS.
 The last day focuses on how the different teams coordinate their work, how LeSS is adopted in organizations and the role of the Scrum Master.